 Anyone aged 11 years or over is permitted by law to use a Category H pistol, at an approved range, under the direct control and supervision of a licensed person.
 (Persons under the age of 18 years will require a parent or legal guardian to accompany them to the range, and to provide written consent for the under-18 to participate in target pistol shooting)

-It's easy to do - simply contact our Secretary by email at firstname.lastname@example.org and enquire about a suitable day and time.
-(Generally, the third Saturday of the month is the best time, other days and times may be available subject to agreement)
+2. You are keen to have a shoot, but have no intention of joining the club, but want to shoot a variety of different pistols.
+Email firstname.lastname@example.org to enquire about a suitable day and time.
+(Generally, the third Saturday of the month is the best time, other days and times (including some weekdays) may be available subject to agreement)

-Your host or Instructor will also provide a safety briefing, covering range rules, what the club will do, and what we expect you to do - Remember, safety is our prime concern so compliance with all safety instructions and rules is mandatory
+We will also provide a safety briefing, covering range rules, what we will do, and what we expect you to do - Remember, safety is our prime concern so compliance with all safety instructions and rules is mandatory

 You will then be given instruction with the firearm you will be using during your introduction, and remember, you can ask questions at any time!
-Your host will demonstrate loading, sighting, firing and unloading procedures, and also what to do in the event you encounter any problem - Your host will be right with you at all times, providing direct supervision, so assistance is always available
+We will demonstrate loading, sighting, firing and unloading procedures, and also what to do in the event you encounter any problem - we will be right with you at all times, providing direct supervision, so assistance is always available

-You will start with small calibre .22 rimfire pistols, and depending on the individual, you will be offered an opportunity to try larger calibre firearms providing you have demonstrated safety and proficiency with a .22, generally at 25 metres range
+You will start with small calibre .22 rimfire pistols, and once proficient, you will be offered an opportunity to try larger calibre firearms

-A: We do have dress requirements - you must wear closed in shoes (no thongs, sandals or bare feet) and no loose shirts or tops, and no singlets - the shell casings are hot when ejected from a firearm and can cause problems if you get one down your shirt or between your toes.
-Also we ask that you not wear camouflage fatigues
+A: We do have dress requirements - you must wear closed in shoes (no thongs, sandals or bare feet) and no loose shirts or tops, and no singlets - Spent cartridge casings are hot when ejected from a firearm and can cause problems if you get one down your shirt or between your toes.
+As a guide, crew-neck T-Shirts are preferred.
+Also we require that you not wear camouflage fatigues

 Q: I don't have a Firearms Licence - Can I still try it?